-3.3.2.2 Emission factors for brake wear
+Emission factors for brake wear

-The TSP emission factors for brake wear particles are given in Table 3-5, together with the range and a quality code for the emission factor.
+The TSP emission factors for brake wear particles are given in Table 3-6, together with the range and a quality code for the emission factor.
+Like tyre wear, not all brake wear becomes airborne.
+A differentiation of emission factors among different segments of passenger cars has been performed based on recent literature.